 MISSION, VISION & GOALS

-To support Hereditary Diffuse Gastric Cancer (HDGC) translational research that leads to improvements in the health and well-being of individuals and families affected by HDGC, and to provide relevant, reliable information and resources to help individuals and families understand their risk, make informed decisions, and advocate for themselves.
+To support global Hereditary Diffuse Gastric Cancer (HDGC) translational research that leads to improvements in the health and well-being of those affected by HDGC, and to provide relevant, reliable information and resources to help individuals and families understand their risk, make informed decisions, and advocate for themselves.

 This will be achieved by:

-- Funding HDGC research taking place at the University of Otago, Centre for Translational Cancer Research through direct donations and legacy gifts to the HDGC Research Fund that has been established specifically for this purpose.
-100% of all donations made and gifts given go directly from the donor to the Fund, with 0% administrative or processing fees.
+- Funding HDGC research taking place at the University of Otago, Centre for Translational Cancer Research through direct donations and legacy gifts to the HDGC Research Endowment Fund that has been established specifically for this purpose.

 - Informing HDGC community members of participation opportunities in relevant research studies, clinical trials, surveys, and gastric cancer registries.